FormalLanguageConstrainedPathQuerying/formal-lang-course/README.en.md

 An experiment (setup, measurements, results, analysis of results) should be documented as a Python notebook, which is published on GitHub.
 - To perform experiments, you will need not only the code but also the environment and some configuration.
   Accordingly, the solution submitted should include instructions for setting up the environment and reproducing the experiments.
   Ideally, all of this should be included in the notebook.
 - Experiments should be reproducible (e.g., by reviewers).
-- The notebook contains all the setup, code for the experiments, preparation of reports, and creation of graphs.
+- The notebook must contain the setup, code for the experiments, preparation of reports, and creation of graphs.
 - The notebook serves as a connected narrative describing the goals of the experiment, the methodology, analysis of the results, and answers to the questions posed.
   - The answers to the questions must be substantiated (by experiments), the observed behavior should be analyzed and justified.